-I am pleased that OPIC has successfully received another unmodified audit opinion.
-OPIC continued to prudently manage exposure and risks through a combination of investment in core systems, bolstered governance, and targeted business development.

-In FY 2018, OPIC had combined total exposure of \$22.8 billion.
-OPIC reported net costs of operations of (\$149) million while maintaining corporate reserves of \$5.8 billion in Treasury securities.
-FY 2018 marks the 41st consecutive year that OPIC's revenues have exceeded its costs thereby reducing the deficit.
-OPIC achieved these financial results by adding new commitments of \$3.3 billion in development financing and political risk insurance to its diverse portfolio.
+I am pleased that OPIC has successfully received another unmodified audit opinion which underscores our prudent management of exposure through sound underwriting and effective governance.
+In FY 2019, OPIC had combined total exposure of \$25.7 billion while maintaining corporate reserves of \$5.9 billion in Treasury securities.
+OPIC achieved these admirable financial results by adding new commitments of \$5.3 billion in development financing and political risk insurance to its diverse portfolio.